ArihantChawla/CSN302-SE-17103036/lab-assignment00/README.md

 Arihant Chawla
 17103036

-Lab Assignment 1:
-  Write a program which accepts the three sides of a triangle and thus decides which type of triangle the sides will make.

   I don't want to write a command line tool for this.
 Sure, I can give input messages etc. But I really don't want to.
   Also format wasn't specified so I'm assuming you want CP based format